CIT2202/sql-joins/README.md

 # MySQL - Relationships, Foreign Keys and Joins
 This practical follows on from the previous practical.
 We will work with multiple tables using joins.
-Make sure you have has a look at the notes on working with multiple tables and foreign keys [working-with-multiple-tables](working-with-multiple-tables.md) and joins in SQL [foreign-keys-joins-in-sql](foreign-keys-joins-in-sql.md) before attempting the following.
+Make sure you have has a look at the notes on working with multiple tables and foreign keys [Foreign Keys and Relationships](working-with-multiple-tables.md) and joins in SQL [Foreign Keys and Joins in SQL](foreign-keys-joins-in-sql.md) before attempting the following.

 ## Deleting the existing films table
 We need to work with a different version of the films table, so first we need to delete the table we created in the last practical.